Thavarshan/gym/README.md

 ##### CMake

-If you prefer to use `CMake` to build the application use the following command.
+If you prefer to use `cmake` to build the application use the following command.

 ```shell
 /usr/local/bin/cmake --build . --config Debug --target all -- -j 6